 When a man hits a womyn and when a womyn hits a man.

 I of course claimed that there IS a distinct difference based on

 the historical and present day context of gender oppression and inequity that we live in.

 “I am not a Feminist!”

-One womyn responded
+One man responded responded

-Here is how I responded to her.
+Here is how I responded to him.